gvwilson/fiction/iffy/index.md

-Iffy browsed the other animals, wondering what it would have been like to live in a world that had so many different kinds of creatures.
+Iffy browsed the other animals, wondering what it would have been like to live in a world that still had so many different kinds of creatures.
 She stubbornly tried to keep her eyelids from closing until she couldn't remember why they shouldn't.
 When she finally dozed, she dreamed.